neqto: Docs

 RebootReboot the device.
 Rebooting the device will also reload the script.

-neqto: Firmware UpdateExecutes FOTA on the actual neqto: device.
-The device firmware set in the template will be used.
+NEQTO Firmware UpdateExecutes FOTA on the actual NEQTO device.
+The device firmware set in the Template will be used.

 Machine Driver UpdateExecutes FOTA on the connected sub-devices.
-Uses the Machine Driver set in the template.
+Uses the Machine Driver set in the Template.

 Renew Client CertificateReplace the device's client-side SSL certificate.